orkunsanli/orkunsanli/README.md

 - 👋 Hi, I’m @orkunsanli
-- 👀 I’m interested in Front-End, Back-End and Full-Stack development right now.
+- 👀 I’m interested in Front-End, Back-End(.NET) and Full-Stack development right now.
-- 🌱 I’m currently working as a .NET Developer
+- 🌱 I’m currently working as a Software Developer
-- 💞️ I’m looking to collaborate on Companies
+- 💞️ I’m looking to collaborate on technology and finance companies
 - 📫 How to reach me;
     - orkunsanlii@gmail.com
     - https://www.linkedin.com/in/orkunsanli